The entity used to store media data in the database.

 You can use the MediaDataObject type to declare a reference property of a business class that will be used to store and display an image.

 Both WinForms and ASP.NET Image Property Editors are used automatically for properties of the MediaDataObject type.

-An example is provided in the Image as a MediaDataObject section of the BLOB Image Properties in Entity Framework topic.
+An example is provided in the Image as a MediaDataObject section of the BLOB Image Properties in EF 6 and EF Core topic.

 MediaDataObject is a container for three values:

 A byte array object that is loaded from a database on demand when required.
 It is not loaded together with the MediaDataObject itself and may contain any type of media.
 This property is non-persistent, its value is stored using the MediaResource.MediaData persistent property to provide delayed loading.

 A key value of the string type.
 This value should not be changed from your code.
 It is updated automatically when the MediaData byte array is changed and is unique for each MediaDataObject.
 MediaDataKey is used in a URL of the MediaData loaded by a browser.
 The URL is generated under the following conditions.

 The MediaResourceObject object which exposes the MediaData property of the byte array type.
 The MediaData property of this object is persistent and stores the byte array returned by the MediaDataObject.MediaData property.

 Currently, the MediaDataObject property type is completely supported by the ASPxImagePropertyEditor only.
 The ImagePropertyEditor supports it partially - it uses MediaData only, and does not provide caching.